ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ### H H01 rotary encoder, H02 buttons H03/04 remote.
 Turning on will also Turn off NTP and on use of DS3231.
-Check DS3231 and NTP setting when turning off (H00)
+Check DS3231 and NTP setting when turning off (H00) The options are:
+H01 Rotary encoder
+H02 Keypad
+H03 Large IR-remote with nummeric UP DOWN LEFT RIGHT ON/OFF and POWER H04 Tiny IR-remote with six buttons

 ### } Learn IR remote
 Start learning the keys of a new infrared remote.